Donald Trump-Kim Jong-un come together for historic meet: 10 things to know about the Singapore summit

 7. After the bilateral talks, the two leaders took a small stroll.
 Appearing in front of the media after the bilateral talks with North Korean leader, Donald Trump said that the meeting with Kim Jong-un was ‘better than anybody could have expected.’
 As the two leaders met, Singapore navy vessels and air force Apache helicopters patrolled, while fighter jets and a Gulfstream 550 Airborne Early Warning aircraft circled.

-8. While the details of the talks are not yet disclosed, reports suggest the two leaders are likely to leave Singapore tonight.
+* Reaffirming the April 27, 2018 Panmunjom Declaration, the DPRK commits to work towards complete denuclearization of the Korean Peninsula.

+* The United States and the DPRK commit to recovering POW/MIA remains, including the immediate repatriation of those already identified.

+9. Both the leaders shook hands and exchanged farewells after signing the document.
 Kim is likely to leave this afternoon while Trump will depart tonight.
 Both leaders had initially planned to leave the country on Wednesday.

-9. Both Kim Jong and Donald Trump signed a “comprehensive, historic” document after the talks.
-While Donald Trump said that the denuclearisation process of North Korea is expected to start “very quickly,” Kim Jong added, “world will see a major change.”
-Details of the document are not yet clear.

 Read | Donald Trump-Kim Jong meet: Suspense in Singapore

 10. In a meeting that looked impossible in the last few months, the two leaders have likely held discussions on North Korea’s international relations, denuclearisation as well as the international sanctions on the North.
+The meeting marks a dramatic shift in relations between Trump and Kim Jong, who traded insults and threats of war till early this year.

 For all the latest World News, download Indian Express App